FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 - Interviewing them as much as they interview you
-- He wants you to ‘boss the process’.
+- He wants you to *‘boss the process’*.
 Control it.
 - Leverage your Job Mission with OKRs tool is key
 <br>